Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 If VPN usage is essential to your business, but your staff could end up in jail for simply using them in a territory you're operating in, then you have to ask yourself: ‘can I conduct/continue business operations in this territory without a VPN?'
 If the answer is no, there are only two options: provide employees with sufficient information and resources to perform their jobs safely and in line with local laws, but without a VPN, or cease business operations there.

-Can You be Fined or Prosecuted for Using a VPN?
+Can You Be Fined or Prosecuted for Using a VPN?

 Unless you live in a country where VPNs are banned or restricted, you won’t face a penalty for using a VPN.
-However, in the U.S. and other countries where VPNs are allowed, you could face prosecution for any unlawful activities you carry out while using a VPN.
+However, in the US and other countries where VPNs are allowed, you could face prosecution for any unlawful activities you carry out while using a VPN.

 Using a VPN may not provide you with any protection in criminal cases, either.
-Many VPNs – including some that claim not to keep any logs – retain some information about their users and may reserve the right to provide this and any other relevant data to authorities, if requested.
-Market-leading VPNs that definitely don't log your activity whilst you use their service sometimes retain other types of data to perform things like troubleshooting:
+Many VPNs – including some that claim not to keep any activity logs – retain some information about their users and may reserve the right to provide this and any other relevant data to authorities, if requested.

 We collect information about whether you have successfully established a VPN connection on a particular day (but not a specific time of the day), to which VPN location (but not your assigned outgoing IP address), and from which country/ISP (but not your source IP address).
-This minimal information assists us in providing technical support” – ExpressVPN privacy policy
+This minimal information assists us in providing technical support.” – ExpressVPN privacy policy

 Do I Need a VPN With Obfuscated Servers?

-Yes, it's definitely recommended that you use VPNs with obfuscated servers in a country where VPN usage is restricted or illegal like China.
+Yes, it’s recommended that you use VPNs with obfuscated servers in a country where VPN usage is restricted or illegal like China.

 One of the ways that VPN-averse governments enforce restrictions or bans on the technology is to identify traffic coming from or going through VPN servers and block it.
 Remember, VPNs may decouple your IP address from your internet activity, but your ISP or government would still be able to see you're using a VPN if it wanted to, just not what you're doing whilst you use it